MarkusHaak/crossalign/README.md

 ```
 rid		: read sequence id
-order	: order of reference mappings in the read sequence, either "1" (5' adapter (+/-) -> genome (+/-) 3') or "-1" (5' genome (+/-) -> adapter (+/-) 3')
+order		: order of reference mappings in the read sequence,
+		  either "1" (5' adapter (+/-) -> genome (+/-) 3')
+		  or "-1" (5' genome (+/-) -> adapter (+/-) 3')
 subj_ad		: sequence id of the aligned adapter reference sequence
 strand_ad	: aligned strand of the adapter reference sequence (+/-)
 subj_gn		: sequence id of the aligned genome reference sequence
 strand_gn	: aligned strand of the genome reference sequence (+/-)
-ts		: transition start, 0-based index of first non-aligning base (+) or last aligning base (-) in the upstream reference sequence
+ts		: transition start, 0-based index of first non-aligning base (+)
+		  or last aligning base (-) in the upstream reference sequence
-te		: transition start, 0-based index (+) or 1-indexed position (-) of first aligning base in the downstream reference sequence
+te		: transition start, 0-based index (+) or 1-based index (-)
+		  of first aligning base in the downstream reference sequence
 cigar		: CIGAR string produced by crossalign
 score		: score of the cross-alignment
-norm_score	: length-normalized alignment score:  score / (qlen * match) where "qlen" is the query length and "match" is the match reward
+norm_score	: length-normalized alignment score:  score / (qlen * match)
+		  where "qlen" is the query length and "match" is the match reward
-amb		: ambiguity flag, True if more than one highest scoring alignment with different transitions is produced
+amb		: ambiguity flag, True if more than one highest scoring alignment
+		  with different transitions is produced
 qst_ad		: query start of the initial adapter reference mapping
 qen_ad		: query end of the initial adapter reference mapping
 sst_ad		: subject start of the initial adapter reference mapping